y-ates/AFaker/README.md

 Do you know those moments, where you need to make small changes, download something or look something up but you have to be registered on that website to do so?
-Then I am sure you also know how annoying it can be to fill those forms to register and especially when are going to make a fake account.
+Then I am sure you also know how annoying it can be to fill those forms to register and especially when you are going to make a fake account.

 This program will make this easier and faster.
 It will fill those forms with fake data and will create fake e-mail addresses and stuff if needed.